army-of-one/generoo/README.md

 Generoo is a tool that can be used to create customizable and reusable templates for generating anything from single documents to complex software projects.
 Generoo leverages [Mustache](https://mustache.github.io/) for its simple and powerful templating syntax.
-Be sure to check out their [manual](https://mustache.github.io/mustache.5.html) for all of the information on creating templates.
+Be sure to check out their [manual](https://mustache.github.io/mustache.5.html) for information on creating templates.

 Unlike other popular templating frameworks, Generoo requires no additional coding to use.